royess/intro-computation-materials/11-19/note.md

 [1, 2]
 ```

-The function `copy` is enough for most cases, but not for the case when you have lists inside a list.
+The function `copy` is enough for most cases, but not for the case when we have lists inside a list.

 ```python
 >>> x = [[]]